This post may contain affiliate links which means I earn a small commission if you decide to use my links. Disclosure

 The major difference between BLW and normal spoon feeding is just the way you are giving food to your baby.

 Before you start baby led weaning, I would recommend doing lots and lots of research.
-This is essential in order for everything to go as smoothly as possible and for you to be prepared just in case something goes wrong.
+This is essential in order for everything to go as smoothly as possible and for you to be ready for when something goes wrong.

 You can start off by reading Baby-led weaning The Essential Guide by Gill Rapley & Tracey Murkett.